 - Fiction or poetry—our sister magazine, Gray’s Sporting Journal, accepts both.
 You will find their writer’s guidelines at www.grayssportingjournal.com.

 American Angler prefers e-mailed queries whenever possible instead of completed manuscripts.
 A query can save you the frustration and disappointment of making a futile submission, and it allows us to fine-tune an idea to suit our editorial needs.
 Correspondence should include a detailed outline of your article, why you think readers will find it interesting, and any sources you plan to contact for more information.
 Remember, given American Angler is a where-to, how-to publication, we’re more interested in someone that’s approaching a topic with a journalistic, not a creative, mindset.
-To learn more, listen to this interview from The Itinerant Angler.
 We read and respond to all queries, but expect at least a six-week wait for that response.
 Be patient, but feel free to touch base with the editor if you don’t hear from anyone.

 Send all queries, correspondence, and submissions to: